School admissions information for forces families

 Where a school is oversubscribed, any offers must be made according to the oversubscription criteria of the individual school.
 Currently. there is one school in Hillingdon that gives priority to children of service families - Ruislip High School (secondary school).

 Our school placement and admissions team is happy to assist with any questions you may have regarding the application process.
-You can call the team on 01895 556644 or email firstname.lastname@example.org.
+You can email our admissions team at email@example.com.